hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 We recommend using dropdowns only to display a list of links or actions.
 A dropdown should **not** be a catch-all used to squeeze a lot of content into a small, contained area.
 A crowded dropdown is difficult for the user to parse and can result in a poor user experience.

-If you find that you need additional custom content in the dropdown, please [reach out the HDS team](https://hashicorp.slack.com/archives/C7KTUHNUS) (internal link) to discuss alternative options.
+If you find that you need additional custom content in the dropdown, please [reach out to the HDS team](https://hashicorp.slack.com/archives/C7KTUHNUS) (internal link) to discuss alternative options.

 ### ListItems